| Read Time: 2 minutes | Accidents In New Mexico

 In the event of a fatality, the information might shed light on the accident’s cause since the deceased victim is not here to tell their side of the story.

-If you need assistance requesting your police report and pursuing a claim for damages against the party who harmed you, contact Flores, Tawney, & Acosta, P.C. to schedule an initial consultation.
+If you need assistance requesting your police report and pursuing a claim for damages against the party who harmed you, contact Tawney, Acosta & Chaparro P.C. to schedule an initial consultation.

 Please note the information in this article is from outside sources.
 We do not verify the information in our office.
 If you see something that is incorrect, or would like a piece of information removed, please click here: REMOVE POST